Roasted beetroot salad with figs

 • Preheat the oven to 180C/350F.

 • Remove the leaves and root from the beetroots.
 Give them a good scrub, no need to peel.
-Cut them in half and then in half again (for the larger ones you can cut into 6 pieces).
+Cut them in half and then in half again (for the larger ones you can cut into 6 pieces) and add to a baking tray.
 Pour over a drizzle of olive oil and a tbsp of balsamic vinegar and season well.
 Pick the leaves from the thyme and add those to the tray.
 Give everything a good mix and bake for about 30 minutes until cooked.

 • Cut the figs in quarters.
 Add them to a bowl with the lettuce leaves.
 Once the beetroot and walnuts are ready add those too.